aky3dze/LITA-Projects/README.md

 ## Contributions

 Contributions are welcome!
-Feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request.🤗